mph-/lcapy/doc/tutorials.rst

 These coefficients can now be used in the SciPy `lfilter()` function.

 Note, the symbolic response can also be found using the `response()` method of a `DLTIFilter` object.
-However, the output soons becomes tedious for this filter.
+However, the output soon becomes tedious for this filter.